JackCrumpLeys/textbook210_emulator/README.md

 ### Offline Use

-You can download the standalone application for offline use from our [releases page](https://github.com/JackCrumpLeys/textbook210_emulator/releases/tag/main).
+You can download the standalone application for offline use from the [releases page](https://github.com/JackCrumpLeys/textbook210_emulator/releases/tag/main).
 (Note that this is the bleeding edge and might be buggy)

 ## 📝 Quick Guide